God’s spirit, the ruach, is the force involved in physically and mentally animating all living beings.

 The ruach, God’s spirit which inhabits all sentient beings, endows them with mental abilities and physical capacities to use their brains, their five senses, and corresponding sculpted bodies to a wide variety of degrees.
 It is the reason, firstly, for the multitude of species of all types, shapes, forms, and sentient capacities.
 Secondly, this is the reason why within each species, there is such a variety of strengths, abilities, and even personalities and characters when we speak about animals and prehistoric beings.

 However, only human beings possess neshama, and that, coupled with God’s spirit formed in them, puts them light years ahead of animals and prehistoric beings.

 This blog post is an excerpt from chapter 4.2 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God’s spirit.
+Please use the Social Network links just below to share this information from The Explanation, God’s spirit.
 The ruach Animates all Living Beings